homezhan/artoolkit-docs/Marker_Training/marker_troubleshooting.md

 This article focusses on the issue of marker recognition, particularly marker recognition when using [barcode markers][marker_barcode], or larger numbers of markers in a [multi-marker set][marker_multi].

-To help you achieve the best tracking results with multimarker sets and barcode markers and to see where and why ARToolKit cannot track in certain conditions, a new tool is provided with ARToolKit.
-The tool is named simply "check_id". check_id allows you to see the output of different stages of ARToolKit's tracking, and to determine visually why markers are not being tracked in certain circumstances.
+To help you achieve the best tracking results with multimarker sets and barcode markers and to see where and why ARToolKit cannot track in certain conditions, a tool is provided with ARToolKit, named simply "check_id". check_id allows you to see the output of different stages of ARToolKit's tracking, and to determine visually why markers are not being tracked in certain circumstances.
 It also allows you to see the ID codes of barcode markers.

 check_id does not solve problems with camera calibration.
 You still need to have a set of calibrated camera parameters for your camera.